What is special about Brown University’s Biostatistics Department?

 What is the deadline for application?

-January 5.
+The Graduate School is likely to move the application deadline for the Doctor Program to December 15 in 2014.
+However, at this time the Department of Biostatistics allows applications through January 5th of each year.
 Please note, you will need the code Brown U. 3094 to complete the on-line application.
 (This is the ONLY code you will need).

 Are there any circumstances under which the application fee can be waived?

 Any U.S. citizen who demonstrates verifiable financial need may apply for an application fee waiver.
 To request a waiver, a student should send email to Graduate_Fee_Waiver@Brown.edu, explaining the financial circumstances.
 If the request is denied, the application will be kept on hold until the application fee is paid.
 International applicants are not eligible for application fee waivers

 How and when will I know if I am admitted?

 Formal written notification is made by the Graduate School, usually in February or March.